BenASwenson/cicd_with_jenkins/README.md

  - Create job 3 to clone the code from the main branch and deliver it to AWS EC2 to configure the node app
  - name: eng110-bens-cd
  - link GitHub as in previous two jobs (select `Discard old builds` and add `3` for max)
- - Restrict where this project can be run and enter `sparta-ubuntu-node`
  - SSH Agent: select the private key to unlock the EC2 instance's public key
  - Under `Execute shell` build with the following commands:
 #ssh into ec2